SAP/open-ux-odata/README.md

 ## Modules

 [@sap-ux/vocabularies-types](./packages/vocabularies-types) : An opinionated set of types representing the OData vocabularies.
+[@sap-ux/edmx-parser](./packages/edmx-parser) : A simple parser of OData metadata document (v2 and v4) that generates an object representation.

 ## Requirements
 Everything is released as node modules requiring node with a version matching `">=12.22.5 < 13.0.0 || >= 14.16.0 < 15.0.0 || >=16.1.0 < 17.0.0"`.